 I don't know if this game has a name, but here's the run-down:

 Blindfold everyone.
 Except the drummer.
 And the camera person.
 Muzzles could make this game more enjoyable, but only for the parents.
 More enjoyable for the parents.
 Not muzzles for the parents.
+Just kidding, I love the continuous symphony of my children's voices.

 P.S.
 Blindfolding a bunch of kids takes about 42 minutes.
 It's only slightly easier than blindfolding a bunch of cats.
 Eventually you will probably resort to tying up their head entirely.